Not Sure Which Breastfeeding Positions Are Best?

-Breastfeeding may seem awkward at first, but you and your baby have instincts and abilities for birth and for breastfeeding.
+This position is also known as the biological breastfeeding position.
+Breastfeeding may seem awkward initially, but you and your baby have instincts and abilities for birth and breastfeeding.
 You need to trust yourself and know that breastfeeding has been done billions of times before.

-The only things you need to make sure of is that you are completely comfortable and supported - that your head, neck, shoulders, and body are not strained.
+You only need to ensure that you are completely comfortable and supported - that your head, neck, shoulders, and body are not strained.

 Usually, within the first hour, your baby will start to think about suckling.
 He may begin to drool or make sucking sounds or may bring his hands to his mouth.
 He may start bobbing his face on and off of your skin.
 You can help your baby to get closer to the breast or support him so that he can find his way.

-The new feeling of having your baby on the breast may surprise you.
+The new feeling of having your baby on your breast may surprise you.
 You can breastfeed your baby as long as you both wish.
-Inside your womb, your baby was continuously fed via the umbilical cord, now outside the womb, your baby will be expecting frequent feedings to match.
-Therefore it is normal if your baby wakes up every now and then for feed, and dozes off during feedings.
+Inside your womb, your baby was continuously fed via the umbilical cord, and now, outside the womb, your baby will be expecting frequent feedings to match.
+Therefore it is normal if your baby wakes up every now and then for feed and dozes off during feedings.
 This erratic feeding is entirely normal and is precisely how a good milk supply is established.